-Last month I ran a pen pal sign up here (I may well run more as it was very popular!) and I also regularly share snail mail tips and also Where to Find Pen Pals.
+I regularly run pen pal sign ups here and share snail mail tips and Where to Find Pen Pals.
 So let’s assume that you are now all set and have a pen pal to write to.
 But the question is, what to write?

 Well, the first tip here is to be yourself.
 Just as when you meet a person face to face, be real as it’s the best way for a friendship to form.